Environmental Compliance Specialist

 Develops, implements, and provides support for environmental programs, including, but not limited to: air quality, aboveground storage tanks, class two facilities, contaminated sites, drills and exercises, due diligence, hazardous chemicals, piping, response plans, security, spill prevention and response, tankship management, underground storage tanks, waste, water, and wildlife.

 Engages within the environmental department and operations team in a positive way to continue to develop best practices in environmental compliance.

 Effectively communicates with agency personnel, industry colleagues, and coworkers.

-Develops and implements programmatic initiatives including the development of compliance summaries, forms, manuals, and electronic content.
+Develops and implements programmatic initiatives including the development of compliance summaries, internal informational guidance documents, plans, bulletins, forms, manuals, and electronic content.

 Assists in the development and administration of environmental compliance system.